PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-13 16:58:04
+Last updated: 2024-04-13 16:58:37
-Random Quote: Lily: "Just be yourself.
-Say something nice."Robin: "Which one?
-I can't do both." - Robin Scherbatsky
+Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw